Asghar the Murderer

 Ali Asghar Borujerdi (علیاصغر بروجردی; 1893 – 6 July 1934), better known as Asghar the Murderer (اصغر قاتل, Asghar-e Ghatel) was the first Iranian serial killer and rapist reported in the 20th century.

-Asghar-e Ghatel was born in Iran and moved to Iraq as a child with his family.
+Asghar was born in Iran and moved to Ottoman Iraq as a child with his family.
 He began assaulting, raping, and later murdering, adolescent boys in Baghdad when he was fourteen years old.
-Escaping back to Iran in 1933, he continued his murders in Tehran where he was eventually arrested and executed.
-Asghar-e Ghatel was convicted of raping and killing 33 young adults, eight in Tehran and the rest in Baghdad.
+Escaping back to Iran in 1933, he continued his murders for a year until he was arrested and executed.
+Asghar was convicted of raping and killing 33 young adults, eight in Iran and the rest in Baghdad.

 Early life

 Ali Asghar Borujerdi was born in 1893 in Borujerd.
 He had 2 brothers named Reza and Taghi, and one sister.
 Asghar grew up in a family which had a history of various criminal activities, including theft, murder, and defamation.
 His grandfather, Zulfali, was a bandit who robbed caravans in the cities of Borujerd, Malayer, and Arak, sometimes murdering the caravans' owners.

 Asghar's father, Ali Mirza, was also a known bandit, who had killed more than 40 civilians with his bare hands.
 His notoriety made him immigrate to Baghdad with his wife and children.
 On the way to Mashhad, Mirza was killed by the Persian Cossack Brigade in Iran, and his wife and children continued to Baghdad.

 Asghar had heard from his mother that his father had been a soldier who was killed during his military conscription.
-The family soon traveled to Iraq under the pretext of making the Karbala pilgrimage, and subsequently decided to remain in Baghdad.
+The family soon travelled to Iraq under the pretext of making the Karbala pilgrimage, and subsequently decided to remain in Baghdad.